harness/developer-hub/docs/platform/Tags/use-expressions-in-workflow-and-pipeline-tags.md

 ## Notes

 * When you use workflow variables for tags, a value must be provided for the workflow variable at the time of deployment.
-The value must be added whether the Workflow is deployed alone, as part of a Pipeline, or as part of a trigger.
+The value must be added whether the workflow is deployed alone, as part of a pipeline, or as part of a trigger.